Coordinated Disclosure · VU#487875

 Description.
 The OIDC configuration for the AI Assist platform exposes seven grant types on the public OAuth client, including password (Resource Owner Password Credentials) and implicit.
 The admin-cli client is active on the master realm of multiple instances.
 Password-grant requests against web-app-client and admin-cli produce "Invalid user credentials" responses, confirming the grant type is processed by the identity plane.
 No rate-limiting was observed on the public endpoint.

 Impact.
-Combined with CVE-2026-TBD-002 (user enumeration via token-fetch), an unauthenticated remote attacker can enumerate valid usernames against the production identity plane and then brute-force credentials against those accounts without rate limiting.
+Combined with CVE-2026-57474 (user enumeration via token-fetch), an unauthenticated remote attacker can enumerate valid usernames against the production identity plane and then brute-force credentials against those accounts without rate limiting.
 Successful credential capture yields full identity-plane access including the administrative API surface accessible to admin-cli.

 Unauthenticated RAG Corpus Access and Content Poisoning